 What testing is actually needed

-The 2014 ACC/AHA guidelines and updated 2024 guidance:- EKG for patients with cardiovascular disease, structural cardiac disease, arrhythmia history, or intermediate-to-high risk surgery, especially over 65.
+- EKG for patients with cardiovascular disease, structural cardiac disease, arrhythmia history, or intermediate-to-high risk surgery, particularly over 65.
 Not routine for asymptomatic younger adults.

 - CBC for major surgery or patients at risk of anemia.